 Furthermore, the Training Programme has been launched in East Asia with the first 'Training the Trainers' meeting held in Thailand in December 2017 followed by one in the Philippines in November 2018.
-The programme continues to expand and an "online" programme is now in development.
+Programme slides have recently been reviewed for teaching in Vietnam.
+The programme continues to expand and an online programme is now underway.